phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 #########################

 Example k-mer pair with a single degenerate base as the SNP separating the pair.
 Here the SNP is bolded to try to make it easier to see.
-Remember that biohansel scheme k-mers can be any length so long as they are the same length throughout the scheme:
+Remember that biohansel scheme k-mers can be any length, but should be long enough to be specific for a particular genome location:

 | >1231-2.2
 | TA\ **D**\ CT